 The CAADX bikes, as you might expect, feature CAAD developed aluminium frames whilst the SuperX sits top of the tree with BallisTec carbon.
 The geometry remains largely similar – with the same stack, reach, head and seat tube angles promising a similar experience.

 The CAADX bikes come with Cannodale SI cranks and 46/36 chainsets, alongside 11-34 cassettes.
 By contrast, the SuperX has gone single ring, with all models sporting 40 tooth chainrings and 11-32 or 11-34 cassettes which are suited to muddy races with quick gear changes required.

 Cannondale hybrid bikes

 For those looking for versatility, there’s a range of hybrid bike options.

 For urban riders, there’s the infamous Cannondale Bad Boy.
 This carries the lefty fork, with integrated LED rechargeable lights.
 There’s an integrated rear light too, plus reflective ‘top tube bumper’.
 All models carry disc brakes and wide volume 35mm to 40mm tyres, which will roll over even the worst city roads.

 Alternatively, for mixed terrain commutes the Cannondale Quick comes with a rigid fork, 30mm tyres capable of tackling unmade roads, flat handlebars and aluminium frame with wide ranging gears, and either rim or disc brakes.

-There are Cannondale Quick CX option, with a 50mm travel fork and 38mm tyres which can tackle rougher terrain – and carbon frame models in the line up.
+There are Cannondale Quick CX and Althea options, with a 50mm travel fork and 38mm tyres which can tackle rougher terrain – and carbon frame models in the line up.